 - implement or maintain, as applicable, a management system that facilitates compliance with the Supplier Code and with the law, and identifies and mitigates related operational risks while facilitating continuous improvement. - have a process to communicate the Supplier Code requirements to next-tier suppliers and to monitor their compliance to the Supplier Code and all applicable laws and regulations. - assist us in enforcing the Supplier Code by communicating its principles to their supervisors, employees, and suppliers.
 The Supplier Code includes the details of a whistle-blower hotline for confidential reporting of violations of the Supplier Code.
 Non-compliance within our supply base will be reviewed on a case-by-case basis by our Procurement and/or Legal Compliance team, with action to be taken as appropriate.
 Next Steps As we grow, we continue our focus on maturing our centre-led procurement organisation, processes, controls, performance, risk management and general practices.
 Central to the aforementioned growth is continuous evolution in our supplier performance and relationship management capabilities, which enable us to be vigilant and actively consider steps that we can take to mitigate key risks such as modern slavery and human trafficking.
 We continue to work with suppliers to ensure our approach to supplier management and monitoring of suppliers against Arm's Code of Conduct evolves and is effective.
+We continue our procurement digitalisation journey, recently implementing an e-procurement solution, SAP Ariba.
+This software gives greater visibility of the supply base and spend that may be at risk for modern slavery issues in an evolving landscape.
+We look to create a Supplier Diversity program which will monitor and measure Arm's US supplier diversity spending.
+Setting supplier diversity spending goals is emerging as one of the tenants of our program.
 In the next financial year, we will be rolling out live training and workshops on supply base compliance issues, including modern slavery and human trafficking, to relevant stakeholders.
 We will also conduct a refresh of our Supplier Code.
 This will provide us with the opportunity to formally add in our expectation, as a UK Living Wage Employer, that our suppliers meet national level salary standards as a minimum and best practice standard as a preference.
-The Arm Board of Directors approved this statement on 11 September 2019.
+The Arm Board of Directors approved this statement on 23- September 2020.
 Please direct any questions on this statement to Carolyn Herzog, General Counsel and Chief Compliance Officer at legalethics@arm.com Simon Segars, Chief Executive Officer